lgbt-foundation/whitepaper/whitepaper.md

 The LGBT Foundation will initially issue a total of 1,000,000,000 LGBT Tokens.

-At the initial Token Sale, up to 20% or 200,000,000 tokens will be distributed to the public in exchange for Ether contribution.
+At the initial Token Sale, up to 20% or 200,000,000 Tokens will be distributed to the public in exchange for Ether contribution.
 Additional details about the initial Token Sale will be announced on the website [link]lgbt-token.org[/link].

-The proceeds of the initial Token Sales will be utilized to finance the development of the infrastructure described in this white paper.
+The proceeds of the initial Token Sales are proposed to be utilized to finance the development of the infrastructure described in this white paper.

 Additional tokens will be distributed as follows.